Room Care + Facility Policies

 - Decorations, unless nonflammable, cannot be used to cover entire hallway areas, walls, or doors due to the fire hazard these decorations present.
 Some portion of the hallway, wall and door must be left uncovered.

 - Decorations cannot be hung from the ceilings.
 Ceiling tiles cannot be moved or removed.
 (Nothing should be hung from the metal frame around the ceiling tiles.)

 - Any supplemental lighting such as holiday lights or lights on a string must be UL approved and low wattage or LED.

 - No more than 4 strings of lights per room.

 - Light bulbs must be 100 watts or less and must not exceed wattage limitations for the lamp.
 Light bulbs in permanent fixtures cannot be removed and replaced with colored lights.
 Light fixtures that are incandescent (with bulbs) or fluorescent (long tubes) cannot be covered nor have any materials draped around them.

 - Halogen floor lamps (torchiere lamps) are prohibited.

 Painting of student rooms is prohibited.
-Residents wishing to paint public areas (e.g., floor lobbies and hallways) should submit a proposal to the Assistant Director of Housing Operations that includes a drawing, colors, dimensions and purpose.
+Residents wishing to paint public areas (e.g., floor lobbies and hallways) should submit a proposal to the Assistant Director of Residence Life for Facilities that includes a drawing, colors, dimensions and purpose.
 If approved, the proposal will be referred to the maintenance staff for consideration.
 Upon final approval, painting public space is subject to general guidelines and supervision of the maintenance staff.

 Lounges are designed for the use and enjoyment of all residents.
 As such, no common area furniture may be taken from the lounges or designated areas and placed in student rooms or moved to other locations.
 Students found responsible for removing lounge furniture will be referred to disciplinary actions and charged the cost to repair or replace damaged or missing furniture.